bcree11/terps-sports-cli/README.md

 ## `terps basketball`

-Get the game time and scores for your favorite NCAA DI basketball team
+Get the game time and scores for your favorite NCAA DI men's basketball team.
+The default team is the Maryland Terrapins (MARY) but you can find any DI men's basketball team's schedule by using a flag of that team's abbreviation, e.g. terps basketball -t UK or terps basketball -t DUKE.

 ```
 USAGE